Jao Camp is one of the Okavango's smartest camps; it has a very tropical, luxuriant feel.

-Food quality: Although the norm at Jao Camp is for meals to be more 'family' dining around one central table, guests have the option to dine individually if preferred.
+Food quality: Although the norm at Jao Camp is for 'family' dining around one central table, guests have the option to dine individually if preferred.
 On our most recent visit in April 2013 we found the quality and variety of food was very good.

 A light breakfast is laid out before guests depart on the morning activity.
 Expect a selection of cereals, fruit, yoghurt, muffins, and usually even a cooked option if you wish.

 Brunch is usually served once guests have returned from the morning activity; there is no set time.
-You can help yourself to a selection of cheese and crackers, fruit patters and fresh bread, but the main plated main dish is brought to you.
-We had a choice of a warm Thai beef salad or a vegetable stack consisting of aubergine, sweet peppers, tomato and feta, all on a bed of green salad – both were very tasty.
-For pudding we enjoyed a sweet apple crumble with crème fraiche.
+You can help yourself to a selection of cheese and crackers, fresh bread and fruit platters, but the plated main dish is brought to you.
+We had the choice of a warm Thai beef salad or a vegetable stack consisting of aubergine, sweet peppers, tomato and feta, all on a bed of green salad; both were very tasty.
+For pudding we enjoyed a sweet apple crumble with crème fraîche.

 Dinner is usually a three-course plated service.
 We had a choice of two starters – grilled mushrooms with brie or red pepper and pear soup; two main dishes – salmon with orange sauce or pork with a pepper sauce, both served on a bed of basmati rice, with patty pan (a type of squash) and beetroot.
-For pudding there is the choice of a fruit platter, a cheese platter or the speciality of the day, which we opted for – a custard slice.
+For dessert there is the choice of a fruit platter, a cheese platter or the speciality of the day, which for us was a custard slice.
 All were of a high standard.

 The camp can cater to vegetarians and most other special dietary requirements, if notice is given.